geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 Get access to the shared code repository in the code editor:

-- Join our Google group by clicking this link (don't worry about posting permissions; we won't  be posting anything): (https://goo.gl/maZwVa)
+- Join our Google group by clicking this link (don't worry about posting permissions; we won't  be posting anything.
+This allows you access to the repository): [https://goo.gl/maZwVa](https://goo.gl/maZwVa)
-- Accept the shared repository by clicking this link: (https://code.earthengine.google.com/?accept_repo=geohackweek2017)
+- Accept the shared repository by clicking this link: [https://code.earthengine.google.com/?accept_repo=geohackweek2017](https://code.earthengine.google.com/?accept_repo=geohackweek2017)

 Now, in the code editor, go to *Scripts > Shared* and a directory called *geohackweek2017* should appear with the full scripts from each episode.
 When Jill and I update them, the updates will be reflected in these versions of the code.
 Just like the other scripts, these are also version controlled through git.
 Read or write permissions for individuals or groups can be set in the Code Editor using the little grey share icon that appears to the right if you move your mouse over the directory name in the *Scripts* tab.